 Culture, Rituals, and Ceremonies

 A mourning ritual can occur during a meaningful time, like an anniversary, wake, or holiday, or at a distinct location, like a church, synagogue, or home.
-In North American cultures, for example, there are the Catholic anniversary mass, the reciting of Kaddish, and El Día de los Muertos.
+In some cultures, for example, there are the anniversary religious services, the reciting of Kaddish, and El Día de los Muertos.
 Grief rituals and ceremonies acknowledge the pain of loss while also offering social support and a reaffirmation of life.

 You may not be conscious of how your own cultural background affects your grief process.
-Talking with family, friends or clergy is one way to strengthen your awareness of possible cultural influences in your life.
+Talking with family, friends, or religious leaders is one way to strengthen your awareness of possible cultural influences in your life.
 Friends and family may be able to help you generate ideas to create your own rituals.
 Some have found solace in creating their own rituals, such as a ceremony with friends, or writing a letter to the deceased.